hp35/elmagii/README.md

 and supporting material as used in my lectures on Electromagnetic Theory II (1TE626) for Engineering Physics (master level) at Uppsala University.

-The directory contains the following subdirectories:
+The repository contains the following subdirectories, one for each lecture:

 [`lect-01`](lect-01) <i>Föreläsning 1 - Elektrostatik, superpositionsprincipen
          och Gauss lag</i>